Training and certification

-Well Austria is not exactly the place to start with a search to find what I need of certification to sail (No ocean here), but was surprised to find courses in Austria for “Boat Skipper Category B”.
+Well Austria is not exactly the place to start a search for what I need of certification to sail (no ocean here), but was surprised to find courses in Austria for “Boat Skipper Category B”.

-Found a course in Graz that was based on self-study and handed out material, and where they arranged everything within the actual exam in Croatia.
+Found a course in Graz that was based on self-study and supplied materials, and where they arranged everything within the actual exam in Croatia.

 Laguna Nautika – Link

-Paid for the course over the internet and received material via email.
+Paid for the course over the internet and received the material by email.

-Also received all the information I needed about what and where and when.
+Also received all the information I needed about what, where and when.
 Very good!

-After a week of self-study, it was time for a 1-day course day in Graz, and for the following day a trip to Croatia – Sisak / Zagreb – to take an exam at the local public office for MINISTRY OF MARITIME AFFAIRS, TRANSPORT AND INFRASTRUCTURE OF REPUBLIC OF CROATIA.
+After a week of self-study, it was time for a 1-day course day in Graz, and the following day a trip to Croatia – Sisak / Zagreb – to take an exam at the local public office for the MINISTRY OF MARITIME AFFAIRS, TRANSPORT AND INFRASTRUCTURE of the REPUBLIC OF CROATIA.

-The course day included a knowledgeable instructor who went through most things and where we could ask about everything (In German)
+The course day included a knowledgeable instructor who went through most things and where we could ask about anything (in German).

-The following day Traveled down to Sisak in Croatia by car where we were all greeted by a nice guide who arranged everything for us.
+The following day we travelled by car to Sisak in Croatia where we were all met by a nice guide who arranged everything for us.

-The exam itself was a relatively short affair, where there were 5-6 people sitting around a table who asked me questions about the syllabus.
+The exam itself was a relatively short affair, with 5-6 people sitting around a table asking me questions about the syllabus.

-Then I went to an office where they issued boat driver’s licenses on the spot and where I could go home with the card in my pocket.
+Then I went to an office where they issued boat licences on the spot and I could go home with the card in my pocket.

-Also have to say that I received an optional international licence , and a VHF radio licence.
+I must also say that I got an optional international licence and a VHF radio licence.

 My perception of the course and certification is a bit mixed.

-At first there was no practical training, only theoretical.
+Firstly, there was no practical training, only theory.

-And I mean this “Boat Skipper Category B” really does not give you enough ground to safely handle a boat of this size alone.
+And I think this “Boat Skipper Category B” really does not give you enough ground to handle a boat of this size safely on your own.

 But it’s a good start.

 “NB!
-30 GT is a bit strange way to define a size, but it applies to” interior volume of the boat “
+30 GT is a bit of a strange way to define a size, but it applies to the “internal volume of the boat”.

-Gross tonnage (GT) is a measurement of ship volume.
-The gross tonnage is a function of the molded volume of all enclosed spaces of the ship. “
+Gross Tonnage (GT) is a measure of the volume of a boat.
+Gross tonnage is a function of the moulded volume of all the enclosed spaces in the boat. “

-Now I have been explained that one is more concerned with the length of the boat than a GT.
+It has now been explained to me that the length of the boat is more important than the GT.

-After successful completion of the course the trainees will be competent to operate up to 12 Nm from coast and islands:
+On successful completion of the course, candidates will be competent to operate up to 12 Nm from the coast and islands:

-Passenger boats up to 3 Nm from coast and islands
+Passenger vessels up to 3 nm from the coast and islands

 Cargo and fishing boats

-There are MANY sailing schools in Croatia, and just by using the internet not quite easy to find the right one (for me)
+There are MANY sailing schools in Croatia, and just using the internet it was not easy to find the right one (for me).

-They have classes for “Boat Skipper Category C” as well as many classes based on ASA “American Sailing Association” Link
+They have classes for “Boat Skipper Category C” as well as many classes based on the ASA “American Sailing Association” link.

-ASA has a good reputation all over the word and exams are widely recognized.
+The ASA has a good reputation throughout the world and its examinations are widely recognised.

 NB!
-This school is one of wherry few that is fully certified from ASA “American Sailing Association” in Europe
+This school is one of the very few in Europe that is fully ASA “American Sailing Association” certified.

 ASA 101: Basic Keelboat Sailing